Site Is Located Inside Former Marsh Off 116th & Brooks School

 The Fishers Health Department administered its first COVID-19 vaccine on Jan.
 12 at its temporary vaccination site.
 The Indiana Department of Health has already delivered 400 doses of the Moderna vaccine as of mid-January.

-The new mass vaccination site is in the process of being rehabilitated by Fishers Department of Public Works and will feature fully operational registration, vaccination, and waiting areas.
-The 48,000 sq. ft. site will be able to process approximately 1,000 vaccinations a day, servicing Hoosiers across Central Indiana.
-Residents who qualify for vaccines under the Indiana Department of Health’s current priority group, those 80 years and older, first responders, and healthcare workers, are eligible to register for a vaccine at any Indiana vaccination site at ourshot.in.gov.
+The new mass vaccination site was rehabilitated by Fishers Department of Public Works and features a fully operational registration, vaccination, and waiting areas.
+The 48,000 sq. ft. site can process approximately 1,600 vaccinations a day, servicing Hoosiers across Central Indiana.
+Residents who qualify for vaccines under the Indiana Department of Health’s current priority group, those 70 years and older, first responders, and healthcare workers, are eligible to register for a vaccine at any Indiana vaccination site at ourshot.in.gov.
 The site will also be open to anyone, not just Fishers residents.
 However, individuals must have a pre-scheduled appointment and be free of COVID-19 symptoms.

 The FHD encourages residents to complete the Vaccine Interest Form to assist in notifications to those interested in receiving the COVID-19 vaccine.
 The FHD will utilize information provided in the form to notify those who qualify for the vaccine based on the Indiana Department of Health’s priority groups.
 Residents may complete the optional form at www.fishers.in.us/vaccine.